-How to Properly Test A Garage Door Balance
+How to Properly Test a Garage Door Balance

 Published on By Champion Garage Door Repair.

-(Last modified on October 18th, 2023)
+(Last modified on May 7th, 2024)

 2. Manually lift the door up to your waist line.
 The door should stay in its position.